 We knew before we moved to Ecuador that we were gringos.
-And we have been called gringos frequently – by store clerks, friends and even strangers on the street.
-I've gotten so used to it, I describe myself to Ecuadorians as “el Gringo” because its the easiest way to describe who I am.
+And we have been called gringos frequently – by store clerks, friends, and even strangers on the street.
+I’ve gotten so used to it that I describe myself on the phone as “el Gringo” because it’s the easiest way to describe who I am.
 In a community of Ecuadorians, the term gringo identifies me as the 6ft-tall pale-faced guy.

 Let me preface this post: While I don’t pretend to understand the implications or etymologies of racial/cultural slang, I am familiar with this one from my perspective, from the six years we lived in Ecuador.
 When we first arrived in Ecuador, we were referred to as Gringos and subsequently began referring to ourselves as such.